Living with other students can be an exciting part of studying at university, however there are some important points to know and be aware of.

 - Keep your window and door to your room locked when you are not in, even if you are just popping out.

 - Keep the outer doors to your flat, house or building closed and locked.
-Do not let anyone else follow you in who you do not know.
+Do not let anyone who you do not know follow you in.

 - People trying to advertise will try to follow you in.